-Syrian youth may apply to attend Turkish universities, provided that they satisfy language and academic entry requirements of the universities that they apply to.
-The Council of Ministers announced that tuition fees for Syrian students have been waived for the 2016/2017 academic year for state universities (not private universities); however, this exemption decision has been lifted as of the 2021/2022 academic year.
+Syrian youth may apply to attend Turkish universities, provided that they satisfy the language and academic entry requirements of the universities that they apply to.
+The Council of Ministers announced that in the 2017-2018 academic year, Syrian students will not be charged tuition fees at state universities (not private universities); however, this exemption decision has been lifted as of the 2021/2022 academic year.
 Moreover, students will still need to cover the costs of local transportation, books and living expenses.

 Syrian high school graduates wishing to enrol in a Turkish university should ensure that they have the following: